apify/crawlee/docs/examples/HandleBrokenLinks.md

 title: Handle broken links
 ---

-This example uses the `handleFailedRequestFunction` function log failed requests.
-In a real-world project, you might choose to keep track of these failed requests by saving them to a dataset.
+This example uses the `handleFailedRequestFunction` function to log failed requests.
+In a real-world project, you might choose to keep track of these failed requests by [saving them to a dataset](add-data-dataset).

 ```javascript {1,3-5}
 const Apify = require("apify");